PACE-challenge/pacechallenge.org/2024/submissions.md

   LaTeX style;
 - should briefly describe the used techniques and references to the original publications.
 The description can have <em style="color:#db8a00">at most 3 pages</em> including title page and excluding references.
+- Use as paper title your login name from [optil.io](https://www.optil.io/optilion/login);
+- Place your login name from [optil.io](https://www.optil.io/optilion/login), the name of your solver and a reference to the public source code repository in the paper.

 ## Build Tool Requirements